 Check in with the young person as to how they are feeling since everyone came together in a meeting to talk about what would be happening.
-Are there any thoughts or feelings that you may need to reflect on and address before you begin this session?
+Any thoughts or feelings that you may need to reflect on and address before you begin this session.